-The Government furlough scheme ended at the end of September 2021 but this did not lead to a significant increase in unemployment, and our experience to date is that there has been no material change in mortgage arrears.
-However the matters outlined above may lead to increasing numbers of borrowers getting into difficulty in maintaining their mortgage payments.
-The Board remains conscious of the level of uncertainty within the economy at this time.
-As interest rates have begun to rise the Society has continued to review and increase its rates for savers.
+Our experience to date is that there has been no material change in mortgage arrears.
+However, the matters outlined above may lead to increasing numbers of borrowers getting into difficulty in maintaining their mortgage payments.
+The Board remains conscious of the level of uncertainty within the economy at this time, and as a signatory to the Mortgage Charter will provide support to members facing difficulty in maintaining their mortgage payments.

+As interest rates have risen the Society has continued to review and increase its rates for savers.
 We are aware that these increases have been welcomed by savers, particularly after 15 years of very low rates, but we are also conscious that rising prices will mean that they potentially have less to save or that they may need to use their savings to pay the bills.
+Our aim, as always, is to provide consistent, fair pricing to savings members.